stevensona/shader-toy/README.md

 * fixed issue where editor changes would trigger a shader reload even if they were not text editors.

 ### 0.8.0
-* Refactored a lot of code to use Visual Studio Code's _WebView API_ instead of its deprecated _PreviewHtml_ command.
+* Refactored a lot of code to use _Visual Studio Code_'s _WebView API_ instead of its deprecated _PreviewHtml_ command.

 ### 0.7.10
 * Fixed behaviour of iMouse to resemble shaderoty.com as close as possible,